Safat99/fundamental_notes/discrete_structure_notes/propositions_basic.md

 ## Proof and Disproof
-A proof of a proposition is a convincing argument that the proposition is true.
+- A proof of a proposition is a convincing argument that the proposition is true.

-A disproof is an argument that a proposition is false.
+- A disproof is an argument that a proposition is false.

+### Methods of Proof to establish the truth of a proposition

+1. Direct Proof
+2. Proof by Contrapositive
+3. Proof by Contradiction
+4. Proof by Cases
+5. Proof by Induction